-9. Employee Benefit Plans
+10. Employee Benefit Plans

-Stock Option Plans
+Stock Incentive Plans

 In September 2007, our stockholders approved the 2007 Omnibus Incentive Plan (the "2007 Plan"), which provides that options to purchase shares of our unissued common stock may be granted to our employees, officers, consultants and directors at exercise prices which are equal to or greater than the market value of our common stock on the date of grant.
 Options expire no more than ten years after the date of grant and generally vest at the rate of 25% on each of the first four anniversaries of the grant date.
-The 2007 Plan also allows for the issuance of stock appreciation rights, restricted stock, restricted stock units and other stock-based awards based on the value of our common stock.
+The 2007 Plan also allows for the issuance of stock appreciation rights, restricted stock, restricted stock units ("RSUs") and other stock-based awards based on the value of our common stock.
 New shares are issued to satisfy stock option exercises and share issuances under the 2007 Plan.
-As of March 31, 2010, options to purchase approximately 768,000 shares of common stock were outstanding under the 2007 Plan.
+In September 2009, our stockholders approved an amendment to increase the number of shares of our common stock authorized and reserved for issuance under the 2007 Plan by 800,000 shares to a total of 1,650,000 shares.
+At March 31, 2011, there were approximately 652,000 shares of common stock available for grant under this plan.
+As of March 31, 2011, options to purchase approximately 785,000 shares of common stock, as well as 214,000 RSUs, were outstanding under the 2007 Plan.

 Our 1997 Stock Incentive Plan (the "1997 Plan") terminated in September 2007; however, all stock options outstanding under the 1997 Plan remain outstanding pursuant to the terms of such stock options.
-As of March 31, 2010, options to purchase approximately 1.1 million shares of our common stock were outstanding under the 1997 Plan.
-No further options may be granted under the 1997 Plan.
+As of March 31, 2011, options to purchase approximately 1.1 million shares of our common stock were outstanding under the 1997 Plan.
+No further options or other stock-based awards may be granted under the 1997 Plan.

 In connection with our merger with the Iteris Subsidiary in 2004, we assumed the 1998 Stock Incentive Plan (the "1998 Plan") of the Iteris Subsidiary and all outstanding options granted thereunder.
-As of March 31, 2010, options to purchase approximately 1.3 million shares of our common stock were outstanding under the 1998 Plan.
-No further options may be granted under the 1998 Plan.
+As of March 31, 2011, options to purchase approximately 1.2 million shares of our common stock were outstanding under the 1998 Plan.
+No further options or other stock-based awards may be granted under the 1998 Plan.

-Certain options granted under the 2007 Plan, the 1997 Plan and the 1998 Plan (collectively, the "Plans") provide for accelerated vesting of unvested options in the event of a change in control under certain circumstances.
+Certain options granted under the 2007 Plan, the 1997 Plan and the 1998 Plan (collectively, the "Plans") and the RSUs granted under the 2007 Plan provide for accelerated vesting of unvested options in the event of a change in control under certain circumstances.